About The Event

 An outstanding track record

 Workplace Futures was launched in 2007.
-In the years since, 190 speakers have offered experience, insights and advice to well over 2500 delegates.
+In the years since, more than 200 speakers have offered experience, insights and advice to well over 2800 delegates.
 The conference theme changes each year to reflect current issues and trends: in the past we’ve looked at the convergence of disciplines and services, the business imperatives of people and profit, the commoditisation challenge, strategic partnerships and innovation.
+Find out more here.

 The pre-eminent FM event

 Workplace Futures provides a unique opportunity to identify – and help shape – the future of FM.
 This is an industry that plays a critical role in the success of virtually every private and public sector organisation.
 Join in the debate – make your mark on the business – get involved in this important event.

 Set in a magnificent Grade II listed, four-domed, Edwardian building the conference centre is very close to the Houses of Parliament, Westminster Abbey, Buckingham Palace and St James’s Park.
 There are always interesting exhibitions on at One Great George Street, too, and our guests can explore the latest after the conference closes.

 Join us on the day as expert speakers explore the challenge of achieving lasting success in a marketplace that is positive and dynamic but simultaneously uncertain and highly competitive.
 Theory, research, experience and plenty of real-world insights will add up to a day of good, solid discussion and valuable take-away learning.
 As always at Workplace Futures, we are bringing together a top-flight panel of speakers, complemented with ample time for discussion and networking.